ngokhoa1202/cs-note/programming/javascript/reactjs/state-management/redux/Classic Redux.md

-#reactive-programming #software-architecture #software-engineering #reactjs #javascript #jsx #functional-programming #high-order-function
+#software-architecture #software-engineering #reactjs #javascript #jsx #functional-programming #high-order-function #event-driven-programming

 # State structure
 - The root Redux state value is almost always a plain JSON object, with other data nested inside of it.